-The following guide to ROI in HR will offer a practical introduction to understanding how people generate ROI in different stages of their employment, and how you can maximize profits throughout these stages.
+This guide will offer a practical introduction to help understand how people can generate ROI in different stages of the employee lifecycle, including how you can maximise profits throughout each stage.

-ROI in HR is an assessment of the financial return your HR activities are generating for the time, energy, costs and resources you’ve invested into them.
+Calculating ROI in HR is as simple as assessing the financial return generated by HR activities in comparison to the time, energy, and resources you’ve invested into them.
 Although it might seem challenging to put a number on human-based programs and initiatives, it’s now more important than ever for HR to demonstrate their effectiveness and how they impact the bottom line.

-There are a number of key HR metrics that you can track to link your programs to outcomes.
+One way of calculating your HR ROI is via your HR software.
+There are several key HR metrics that can be directly linked to programs, processes and initiatives, allowing you to measure their impact both qualitatively and quantitatively.
 For example, if you’ve introduced a wellness program, what is the impact on absenteeism?
 Or do increases in employee satisfaction correspond to increases in business performance?

-The first area where organizations can start to maximize their profit is through greater productivity and output from their workforce.
+The first ways that organisations can start to maximise their profit is through greater productivity and output from their workforce.

 Performance naturally peaks and troughs throughout an employee’s tenure.
 By modelling a typical employee’s trajectory, which consists of three phases (onboarding, performing, offboarding), we can start to understand when new hires start generating returns and when longer-standing employees’ profitability starts to drop.